ArrowrIcon Home icon

 Scales and weights as used for baking in the 1940s and before

-Believe it or not, my mother did all her cooking and baking with scales like these.
+Believe it or not, my mother did a lot of her cooking and baking with scales like these.
 That was in the 1940s and 50s.
-The scales were inherited, so would have been Victorian.
+The scales were inherited and would have been Victorian.

 Types of weights